Middle School Admission

 The Baylor School application is electronic.
-Once a family has created an account, they will have a checklist that guides them through the steps necessary to complete the application.
+Once your family has created an account and the accompanying Parent Portal, you will have a checklist that guides you through the steps necessary to complete the application.
 Those steps include:

 - Submitting a completed admission application.
-The application is online and accessible through the Parent Portal that will be created when an inquiry or application is submitted.
-There is a $75 fee.
+The application is accessible through the Parent Portal and requires a $75 fee.

 - Requesting letters of recommendation from current Math and English teachers.
 These requests are submitted electronically from the application checklist.

 - Requesting current grades and transcript from the student’s current school.
 These are also generated from the application checklist.